Alternative Names: Crail

 Dive Report: DJ Diver, Oct 07 Had a smashing wee dive at Crail this morning.
 Viz was superb - at least 10m which is rare for this area.
 Especially as the breeze was easterly.
 Lots of wrasse, crabs, 1 or 2 lobster and 2 trainees who did very well for their 3rd open water dive.

 Dive Report: cloudflint Jan 11 explored off to the Northwest of the wreckage marked on the map and ended up on a large featureless sand bottom that went on for quite a while so that can be quite boring if you end up on it, it took us about 5-10 minutes to swim across it before we managed to get back to the gullies and stuff.

 Dive Report: cloudflint April 11 Vis was pretty bad, only a few meters.
-Alot of swell meant we where mostly having to pull ourselves along apart from the brief times when we where able to hide from the current.
-We where in for about 56 minutes altogether, the first 45 minutes where pretty uneventful then as we where heading in we encountered a huge lump sucker!
-Oddly it was all grey and light pink on the bottom which we had never seen before we all thought that lump suckers where always brightly coloured so that kinda made the dive for us.
+A lot of swells meant we were mostly having to pull ourselves along apart from the brief times when we were able to hide from the current.
+We were in for about 56 minutes altogether, the first 45 minutes where pretty uneventful then as we where heading in we encountered a huge lumpsucker!
+Oddly it was all grey and light pink on the bottom which we had never seen before we all thought that lumpsuckers where always brightly coloured so that kinda made the dive for us.